Two-timescale Extragradient for Finding Local Minimax Points: Characterizing timescale separation without nondegeneracy condition on

-However, the general situation in terms of the type~\ref{item:eig1} eigenvalues is of course not always as simple as the preceding example.
-This necessitated us to introduce the term \emph{hemicurvature} of the eigenvalue function $\lambda_j(\epsilon)$, as in next subsection, to help identify whether $\spec(-\vecH_\tau$) lie in a certain \emph{target} set.
+However, the general situation in terms of the type~\ref{item:eig1} eigenvalues is of course not always as simple as those in Example~\ref{exmp:bilinear}.
+This necessitated us to introduce the term \emph{hemicurvature} of the eigenvalue function $\lambda_j(\epsilon)$, as in next subsection, to help identify whether $\spec(\mH_\tau$) lie in a certain \emph{target} set.